Sharing is caring!

 Instructions

-• Store your brown sugar simple syrup in the fridge for up to one month, or freeze for longer storage.
+• Store.
+Store your brown sugar simple syrup in the fridge for up to one month, or freeze for longer storage.

 Nutrition Information